-The information in the schedule of expenditures of state financial assistance is presented based upon regulations established by the State of Connecticut, Office of Policy and Management.
+The information in the Schedule is presented based upon regulations established by the State of Connecticut, Office of Policy and Management.

-Basis of Accounting
+Basis of accounting

 The expenditures reported on the schedule of expenditures of state financial assistance are reported on the modified accrual basis of accounting.
 In accordance with Section 4-236-22 of the Regulations to the State Single Audit Act, certain grants are not dependent on expenditure activity and, accordingly, are considered to be expended in the fiscal year of receipt.
 These grant program receipts are reflected in the expenditures column of the schedule of expenditures of state financial assistance.